concur/developer.concur.com/src/api-guides/hotelservice2/hotel-shop-book-cancel.markdown

     Please refer to the [FAQ](./faq.html#reservation) for additional information regarding Reservation.

-12. When the reservation details are displayed SAP Concur will invoke a [ReadItinerary](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Read-Itinerary.html) request.
-If a Read request does not arrive within 5 minutes for a given Reservation, then the supplier should treat that Reservation as an orphan and should thus seek to cancel it.
+12. When the reservation details are displayed we will request a [ReadItinerary](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Read-Itinerary.html) request.
+If a Read request does not arrive within 5 minutes for a given reservation, then the supplier should treat that reservation as an orphan and should seek to cancel it.
 The business traveler completes their reservation by confirming the booking.

     [Sample read request](./sample-requests/general-walkthrough/read-rq-load-trip.xml)